 There’s a better solution!

-Retire in Panama where you can live on just your Social Security check without dipping into savings.
-A couple can live well in most areas of Panama for just $2,000 a month, including rent.
-Many singles live in Panama on $1000-$1200, including rent.
+Move to Panama, where you can live on your Social Security check without dipping into savings.
+A couple can live well in many areas of Panama for just $2,000 a month, including rent.
+Many singles live in Panama on $1200-$1400, including rent.
+Everyone has different lifestyles, so your budget will depend on where and how you live.

 Is retiring in Panama right for you?

 Since 2010, I’ve been offering all-inclusive 6-day 7-night Panama Relocation Tours.
 I’ve helped tens of thousands of people retire in Panama.
-In Panama, I live a better lifestyle for less than it would cost in the United States.
-Because my house is paid for, I rarely spend more than $1000 a month in living expenses, including health insurance, weekly maid, weekly massage, car expenses, cell phone, internet, groceries, utilities, and two gardeners twice a week (I have a really big yard).
+We live a better lifestyle in Panama for less than it would cost in the United States.

 1. Family – Can you move away from your family?

-If you have grandkids, aging parents, or grown children who depend on you, it might be necessary to put your desire to retire in Panama on hold for a while.
+If you have grandkids, aging parents, or grown children who depend on you, you might need to put your desire to move to Panama on hold.

 Does your whole life revolve around your grandchildren?
-Do you have family members who rely on you for emotional or financial support?
-If you answered yes to one, or both, of these, it may not be a good time to retire in Panama.
-Or, would flying back home a few times a year be sufficient?
-Because of your lower cost of living in Panama, you’ll be able to afford more flights back home to see your family.
+Do your family members rely on you for emotional or financial support?
+If you answered yes to one or both of these, it may not be a good time to retire in Panama.
+Or would flying back home a few times a year be sufficient?
+Because of the lower cost of living in Panama, you’ll be able to afford more flights back home to see your family.
 Will that be enough?
 Only you can decide!
 It’s certainly something to take into consideration.

 You can stay connected with Skype video chats to stay in touch with your family.
 And, with a Panama cell phone, there is no additional charge for international calls, so you can call family as often as you want. ( I pay $35.33 a month for my Panama cell phone, which includes international calling)